Did you know that the Financial Aid and Scholarships Office awarded over $250 million to 80% of our students in 2018-2019?

 - The 2019-2020 Free Application for Federal Student Aid (FAFSA)

 - The Fresno State Scholarship Application

-Awesome, nice work!
-It can take a couple of days for us to receive your financial aid application, but you will want to keep an eye on your account in case any To Do items are needed!
-You'll want to submit them ASAP to ensure your aid is ready for the Fall 2019 semester!
+For 2019-2020: It can take a couple of days for us to receive your financial aid application, but you will want to keep an eye on your account in case any To Do items are needed!
+You'll want to submit them ASAP so that we can continue processing!

 Understanding my financial aid awards

 Financial Aid awards can be made up of any combination of Grants, Scholarships, Loans, and/or Work Study to see the breakdown.

 Normally awards are broken down between the fall and spring semester, but there are instances when they can be for a single semester only.
 Summer is awarded separately.
 Log in to your Student Center and click "View Financial Aid" to see how your awards are broken down.

 Your financial aid is disbursed no earlier than 10 days prior to the start of classes.
 Depending on the awards, it will first pay what you owe the university for the semester, and if there is a remaining balance, a refund will be issued to you.
 Make sure to get your Bank Mobile Refund Selection set up from your my.FresnoState account if you're expecting a refund!